nikodemus/foolang/README.md

 - Code should be written and read left-to-right.
 - The less variables one needs to express oneself clearly, the better.
-- Image based development is NOT a good idea.
-Being able to reproduce state is more important than saving it, and source files are actually a GOOD idea.
+- Image based development is not a good idea: focusing on reproduction of state is better than saving state.
+- Stateful notebooks are a good idea, but as an exploration tool, not as a development environment.
-- Smalltalk-style environment is still better than anything other languages have to offer: VM and JIT are a must to support interactive development, and the environment must be front and center, not an afterthought.
+- Smalltalk-style environment is still better than anything other languages have to offer: interactive development and tools like browser and inspector and transcript and... are a must.
+They need to be front and center, not an afterthought.
+(Supporting people's favorite editor is not important, as long as they don't need to buy into the infrastructure for their first Hello-World.)
-- Good support for AOT compilation is needed for good performance: good performance means matching -O0 compiled C++ without jumping through hoops.
-This in turn requires type annotations and replacing metaobjects with mirrors, and possibly having value types of some sort to avoid layers of indirection.
+- Predictably good performance is a must.
+AOT compilation is needed for that.
+  Predictably good performance means matching -O0 compiled C++ without jumping through hoops.
+This in turn requires type annotations and replacing metaobjects with mirrors, and possibly having value types of some sort to avoid extra layers of indirection.
 - Messages everywhere is the right idea, but given how Smalltalk needs to reserve ifTrue and some other messages for performance reasons, then